Skip to main content

 Scholarships

-A scholarship is a financial award given to a a student on the basis of academic achievement and promise.
-Many scholarships are awarded based on merit.
-However, some also take into account financial need.
+A scholarship is a financial award given to a student on the basis of academic achievement and merit.
+However, some also consider your financial need.
 Scholarships do not have to be repaid.
+Each scholarship has its own requirements so review their website to get an idea of the deadlines, requirements, and how to apply.

 Work Study